 Flank steak is a lean, somewhat tough but flavorful cut of beef that benefits from the tenderizing effects of a marinade.
-It is best cooked medium rare and thinly sliced at an angle.
-It actually could be sliced even more at a diagonal than what I’ve shown here in the photo.
-My father is the real expert around here at making beautiful thin slices, not I.
+It is best cooked medium rare and thinly sliced at an angle across the grain of the meat.

 - 1/3 cup olive oil

 - 2 cloves garlic, minced

 - 1/4 cup honey

 1 Combine the marinade ingredients in a large non-reactive bowl.
 Place steak in the bowl and turn so that it is completely coated with the marinade.
 (You can also place the steak and marinade in a freezer bag and place it in a bowl.)
 Chill and marinate for at least 2 hours and up to overnight.

 2 Prepare your grill for high, direct heat with one part of the grill for lower, indirect heat.
 The grill is hot enough when you hold your hand about an inch over the hot side and you can only hold it there for about a second.

 3 Remove the steak from the marinade and gently shake off the excess marinade from the steak (but make sure there is still a coating of it, you'll want the oil on it to help keep the steak from sticking to the grill).
 Place steak on the hot side of the grill.
 Grill for a minute or two on each side to get a good sear, then move the steak to the cooler side of the grill, cover and cook a few minutes more until done to your liking.

 How do you know when the steak is done?
 One way to tell is to poke it with your fingertips.
 While the steak is still raw, test it with your fingers; it will be quite squishy.
 That's what a very rare steak feels like.
 Touch the tip of your nose and that's what a very well done steak feels like.
 Here's a visual guide, the finger test to check the doneness of steak.